-- The Advanced Manufacturing Production Tax Credit (45X), which incentivizes U.S. clean energy supply chain components, including minerals processing and refining. - Credits for clean electricity projects (45Y, 48E), including wind and solar.
+- The Advanced Manufacturing Production Tax Credit (45X), which incentivizes U.S. clean energy supply chain components, including minerals processing and refining. - Adding restrictions to credits for wind and solar projects (45Y, 48E), which included bonuses for U.S.-sourced materials.

 These credits - along with U.S. Department of Energy loans and grants - promote domestic mining, manufacturing, and energy deployment, creating good jobs.
-Some credits require companies to pay prevailing wages and offer apprenticeships, ensuring jobs are high-quality and family-sustaining.
+Some credits incentivized companies to pay prevailing wages and offer apprenticeships, ensuring jobs are high-quality and family-sustaining.
 Wyoming uniquely benefits from these credits and programs - the state is a national leader in wind power, uranium production for nuclear fuels, and is poised to dominate the market for rare earth elements used in other clean technologies.